 Relationships play a big part in life, romantic ones in particular, and they are challenging for everyone.
 Starting a relationship at a young age without the crutch of drugs and alcohol can be a scary prospect for those in substance abuse or alcohol recovery.
 Dating without drinking will inevitably raise a few eyebrows, and bring up those familiar questions: ‘What do you mean you don’t drink?
 At all?
 You don’t drink ever?’
 It’s best to have some answers prepared, and it’s up to you whether you tell them the whole truth or a white lie until the topic of conversation changes.
 At the end of the day, do what works for you.
 The people who really matter won’t mind that you don’t drink, and if they do mind, they don’t matter!
 Sure, people might have some questions or be a little curious at first, but ultimately the only ones you need in life are those who support and encourage you completely in doing what’s best for you.

 So the answer is yes, being young and in recovery means meeting some obstacles along the way.
 And no, it isn’t going to be easy – no one said it would be.
 But it is so worth it.
 By surrendering to your battle with alcoholism you are actually winning the war.
-Seeking professional help to start your recovery, for example being part of an alcoholism treatment program, means that the possibilities of life open up to you again – a life that was once so small, limited only to when, where and how to get your next drink.
+Seeking professional help to start your recovery, for example being part of an treatment programme, means that the possibilities of life open up to you again – a life that was once so small, limited only to when, where and how to get your next drink.
 You have an opportunity to change your future, to gain some stability, financial security and self-esteem, and to build meaningful relationships with family and friends, or rekindle those which were lost in the depths of alcoholism.
 What’s more, you will be equipped to handle any adversity life throws your way: because if you can get sober, you can do anything.

 Immediate admissions available